 But don't let your excitement for slashed prices blind your better judgment: Black Friday is only worth it if you know how to find the best items on sale.
 We found the five things you should definitely not spend your money on as you brave the crowds, and five better options that will help you make the most out of the available discounts.

 Below, read on to learn about what you should not buy on Black Friday, and return home with that elated feeling of savings along with exciting new products.

 A new refrigerator or washing machine may feel like a smart purchase on Black Friday—especially ahead of all the holiday eating and party hopping you plan to do—but better deals can usually be found during three-day weekends like President's Day and Memorial Day.
 In fact, waiting until New Year's Day sales hit can often help you score a better discount, too.

 Instead, focus on buying smart home technology.
 If you're set on making your home run more smoothly with a Black Friday purchase, opt for products like an Amazon Echo or Google Home.
 Kohl's, for example, has been known to offer Google Home for as low as $80 (versus its usual prices between $100 and $230 depending on the model).

-It may seem like a can't-miss deal if you come across a highly discounted diamond ring during a Black Friday sale at a department store, but don't fall for it.
-The prices of diamonds and gold are dependent on their market value, so a discounted sparkler usually means that it's not worth much to begin with.
+It might seem like a can't-miss deal if you come across a highly discounted diamond ring during a Black Friday sale at a department store, but don't fall for it.
+The prices of diamonds and gold are dependent on their market value, so a discounted piece usually means that it's not worth much to begin with.
 It's best to hold on to your money and buy a ring that's worth the splurge.